How To Create Access Rights In Custom Module

 Here, groups = the custom groups that we have created for restricting the access right of our menu item.
 You can also mention the id of the view that is called inside the action.

 You can also use these groups using the syntax:

 inside any field, groups, pages of your view file to limit their access to those particular groups.

-If You have any query related to Odoo, feel free to ask in comment section.
+If You have any queries related to Odoo, feel free to ask in the comment section.

-You Can Contact Kanak Infosystems LLP.
-For Odoo & Open Soure ERP Services with best Client Support.
+You Can Contact Kanak Infosystems for Odoo & Open Source ERP Services with the best Client Support.
 We also provide Customized Odoo Apps & Themes.
 Check out our latest apps on Odoo App Store and KanakInfosystems App Store.
-You can Call Us on @ +91-9818211679, 011-42143250 or mail us at [email protected]
+You can Call Us at +91-9818108884, or mail us at email@example.com.